Skip to Content

 Attachments should not exceed 5MB.
 If greater than 5MB of attachments is required for supporting documentation, please notify the Products Team.

-After 23 August 2025, should the Clean Energy Council find evidence that an inverter model is not compliant with 4777.2:2020 Amd 2:2024 where relevant, it may be removed from the Approved Inverter List.
+After 23 August 2025, should the Clean Energy Council find evidence that an inverter model is not compliant with 4777.2:2020 Amd 2:2024 where relevant, it may be removed from the approved inverter list.

 We are here for you